Explaining God’s ‘being’ and his relationship

 6.1 Insight through mysticism

-The article, “Mysticism explained” mentioned earlier in this small subsection of website, provides an overview of the practise.
+The article, “Mysticism explained”, mentioned earlier in this small “Differing God’s?” subsection of the website, provides an overview of the practise.
 And that includes its historical use within both pantheism and monotheism (including Christianity).

 Please also access the article, “Mysticism evaluated” to read about my own ‘full-on’ experiences.
 And my verdict on those experiences.
 I think that even surprised me!